Secunderabad: Education

 Schools in Secunderabad, similar to other schools in Hyderabad and other parts of Telangana follow a 10+2+3 plan.
 Schools are a mix of publicly and privately run institutions, with two-thirds of students in private schools.
 Languages of instruction include English, Hindi, Urdu, and Telugu.
 Depending on the institution students are studying in, they are required to sit in the Secondary School Certificate or the Indian Certificate of Secondary Education.
-After completing secondary education, students enroll in schools or junior colleges with a higher secondary facility.
+After completing secondary education, students enrol in schools or junior colleges with a higher secondary facility.
 Due to the prolonged presence of the British, Secunderabad has convent schools established by Christian missionaries.
+There are also 2 Army Public Schools, Army Public School Bolarum and Army Public School RK Puram.